 Welcome!

-The 2009-2010 school year celebrates our 56th year!
+The 2023-2024 school year is our 70th year!
 Highlands Preschool was organized in 1953 as an independent preschool.
 This means that we are not affiliated with, or supported by, any church, government or other organization.
 In 1967, Highlands Preschool was granted official 501c3 non-profit status.
 This is a unique combination for a preschool - independent of any parent organization, with education as our primary focus rather than profit.
 This allow us to dedicate ourselves to giving preschoolers of all backgrounds a positive first learning experience to prepare them for kindergarten.

 A Child Learns By Doing